aboudaladdin/aboudaladdin.github.io/content/About.md

 My formal education as a nuclear and radiation engineer didn’t include AI or machine learning, so as a result, I was more focused on learning new things.

-I enjoy playing chess, build small electronic projects and drawing in my free time.
+I enjoy playing chess, building small electronic projects, and drawing in my free time.

 ### Random Facts
 - I have a BSc in nuclear and radiation engineering.
 - I have spent a lot of time playing chess.
 - I built my transistor radio as a kid.
 - I enjoy working with electronics and building small systems.